Heel Spur

 If left untreated, heel spurs can grow larger and become excessively painful.
 For more specific advice about your heel spur or plantar fasciitis, please contact your PhysioWorks physiotherapist.

-We at Boyner Clinic have a team of world-class specialists that offers the best treatment for heel pain.
+We at Boyner Clinic have a team of world-class foot specialists that offers, contact our doctors to receive the best treatment for heel pain.